TheOnlyZac/sly1/README.md

 * Original symbol names should be used wherever possible.
 * Use `ALLCAPS` for struct and enum names.
-* Use `UpperCamelCase` for function names, class names, and enum types.
+* Use `UpperCamelCase` for function names, class names, and enum values.
 * Use `lowerCamelCase` for variables, function params, and class members.
-* Name global variables according to [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), which uses letter prefixes to denote the type.
+* Name variables according to [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), which uses letter prefixes to denote the type.
 * Project includes should come before library includes.